Are Family Trusts replacing Self-Managed Super funds?

 However, Family Trusts are not for everyone.
 The disadvantages?
 Distribute to the beneficiaries each year or suffer 49% tax; they are complex for negative gearing; and land tax is payable from the first dollar of NSW land.
 Assets are not protected from the gaze of the Family Court – however, this is also the case for Superannuation.

 Talk with your professional about the future costs of operating both structures.
-The beneficiaries of the family trust might have high individual tax rates in, which case operating a Family Trust may not be “worth it”.
+The beneficiaries of the family trust might have high individual tax rates, which case operating a Family Trust may not be “worth it”.

 See 36 training videos on trusts here.